alan-turing-institute/PDSampler.jl/README.md

 ## Examples

 The folder `examples` contains a number of curated examples for either the global PDMP sampler or the local BPS.
+Examples such as `ex_bps_mvg1.jl` use the global BPS approach, `mvg1` refers to the case (here a multivariate gaussian).
+Examples such as `ex_lbps_gausschain1` use the local BPS approach, `gausschain1` refers to a Markov chain with Gaussian potentials.
 See for example `ex_lbps_gausschain1` which runs the local BPS sampler on a simple chain with standard gaussian factors.

 You can have a look at the pre-run [notebook](https://github.com/alan-turing-institute/PDMP/blob/master/examples/analysis_global.ipynb).
 (Global BPS)